loader image

 What We Have Learned About Treating PTSD with Psilocybin

 • MycoMeditations results are comparable to the MAPS PBC Phase 3 trial outcomes.
 MAPS PBC data, utilizing the CAPS-5 scale, showed the baseline score of 44.0 fell to 19.6 (-55.5%) after 18 weeks.
-At three months post-retreat, MycoMeditations data, utilizing the PCL-5, showed a 52.7% reduction in symptoms between baseline (43.0) and three months post retreat (20.4).
-This is largely sustained at six months post-retreat with 48.8% reduction in symptoms, and one year post-retreat with 46.1%.
+At three months post-retreat, MycoMeditations data, utilizing the PCL-5, showed a 52.7% reduction in symptoms between baseline (44.1) and three months post retreat (20.9).
+This is sustained at six months post-retreat with 53.1% reduction in symptoms, and one year post-retreat with 51.8%.

 • MycoMeditations survey reveals one of the first samples of long-term data revealing efficacy for psilocybin-assisted therapy in assisting with PTSD.